TCCofWANG/DPGNet/README.md

 # 🎯Overview
 ![Figure1](./image/framework.jpg)
-Figure1.The overall architecture of the proposed STD2Vformer
+Figure1.The overall architecture of the proposed DPGNet

 # 📊Regular Prediction